 While the UK economy is on the path to recovery, the country has more online businesses than ever before and, for many, the focus is now on getting customers to walk through the door again.
 In this article, we look at how you can use digital channels to bring retail foot traffic back into your store.

-Throughout the pandemic, Google has updated Google My Business and its integration with local search and Google Maps.
+Throughout the pandemic, Google has updated Google Business Profile and its integration with local search and Google Maps.
 This is the perfect platform to help people discover your business, keep them informed about any changes (eg: opening hours) and drive footfall to your business locations.

 In Google Ads, you can track shop visit conversions to see when your ad campaigns inspire users to visit your business.
 This is crucial for attributing value to campaigns that generate footfall.
 Without this attribution, you can’t determine which campaigns are bringing customers to your business, measure results or optimise campaigns to increase footfall.